MalihaISU/BCB-546_-UNIX-assignment/UNIX_Assignment_Template(Maliha).md

 1. column number - 986
 2. file size - 11M
-3. word count - 2783
+3. line count - 2783
-4. In the header file, I got sample ID in the first column, OTU number in the second, Group information in the forth and rest of the columns are genotype information.
+4. In the header file, I got sample ID in the first column, OTU number in the second, Group information in the fourth and the rest of the columns are genotype information.

 ###Attributes of `snp_position.txt`